How Does Bipolar Affect Relationships?

 Managing Bipolar Disorder is a spousal team effort.
 While some people respond miraculously well to certain medications and treatment regimes, like everything else with bipolar… your mileage will vary.

-Partners May Profoundly Disagree on Exactly How to Manage Their Bipolar.
+Partners May Profoundly Disagree on Exactly How to Manage the Ups and Down of Bipolar Disorder.

 Got a med regime that works?
 Great!